antarctica/lantern/docs/usage.md

 # Lantern - Usage

 > [!NOTE]
-> These are draft workflows and are not intended for use by general end-users.
+> These workflows and commands are not intended for use by end-users, see the [Access](/docs/access.md) documentation.

 ## Setup

-1. ensure you have a working [Local Development Environment](/docs/dev.md#local-development-environment) available with a valid [Configuration](/docs/config.md#config-options), including access tokens
+- ensure you have a working [Local Development Environment](/docs/dev.md#local-development-environment) available with a valid [Configuration](/docs/config.md#config-options), including access tokens

 > [!TIP]
 > Run the [`config-check`](/docs/supplemental/proto-cli-reference.md#config-check) to validate the current